OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 In this case, the `auth_router.py` module should define:

 - `router`: `fastapi.APIRouter` with relevant user authentication endpoints (e.g. /login, /logout, etc.)
+- `auth_hook`: awaitable function that generally checks that a user is authenticated without returning anything.
+It raises an exception if the user is not authenticated.
-- `auth_hook`: function implementing the security mechanism and returning the `UserSettings` on successful authentication.
-This hook will be called by every command to get the user settings.
+- `user_settings_hook`: awaitable function that returns a `UserSettings` object.
+This will be called by every command to obtain the user settings and usually depends on `auth_hook` to be executed first.

 ## 6. Front-end typing